julzaza/wildwitchherbs/_posts/2025-12-10-witchy-plants-bedroom.md

 title: "Witchy Plants for Bedrooms: Dreamwork & Night Magic"
 description: "A historically-grounded guide to the Old European and Mediterranean plants used for dreamwork, prophecy, and nighttime protection, based on real folklore—not modern invention."
 excerpt: "From mugwort above the bed to juniper branches at the window, this is the oldest folklore of dream herbs used by witches, midwives, and night-watchers across Europe and the Mediterranean."
-categories: [witchcraft-rituals, herbal-magic]
+categories: [witchcraft-ritual, herbal-magic]
-tags: [Dreamwork, Protection, Folklore, Night Magic]
+tags: [dreamwork folklore, night magic, protective herbs, european witchcraft, sleep magic]

-ai_faq:
+faq:
   - question: "What plants were historically used for dreamwork in European witchcraft?"
     answer: "Mugwort, bay, rosemary, juniper, lemon balm, and jasmine appear in Old European and Mediterranean folklore for dream protection and vision-calling."
   - question: "Did witches actually use herbs for night protection?"